-After 10 hours of online coaching, immersive experiences, intellectual shifts, partner sharing, creative thinking and Q&A. Your confidence to dance and your leadership to teach embodiment will be flowing abundantly, as will your radiance of peace and joy.
+Through embodiment, your confidence and capacity to dance will be flowing abundantly, as will your radiance of peace and joy.

 The Embodied Dance Leadership Course is a culmination of collected wisdom, collected experience and established theories.
 There are 6 category containers for the course: